-- Maximum Capacity: 60,000 tons per year, divided into two phases (Phase 1: 36,000 tons; Phase 2: 24,000 tons). - Total Investment Capital: USD 120 million (Phase 1: USD 75 million, Phase 2: USD 45 million). - Construction Location: Lot A17.1, C1 Road, Thanh Thanh Cong Industrial Park, An Hoa Commune, Trang Bang District, Tay Ninh Province. - Project Area: 100,183 m2. - Project Products: Various types of DTY yarn, including recycled yarn, high-value-added specialty yarns, and other fiber types.

-Current Project Status:

-Construction: The plant structure and surrounding infrastructure have been completed.
-Machinery and Equipment for Production: All POY and DTY machines, auxiliary systems, and the automated warehouse have been fully installed and are operating at 100% stability.
-Unitex has entered the trial production phase and is currently processing for CENTURY.

-Construction Approval and Fire Prevention System: The Company's waiting for the final approval from the relevant authorities.

-Total Capital Contribution to the Subsidiary (Unitex Corporation) as of the end of 2024: VND 522,000,000,000.
+- Maximum Capacity: 60,000 tons per year, divided into two phases (Phase 1: 36,000 tons; Phase 2: 24,000 tons). - Total Investment Capital: USD 120 million (Phase 1: USD 75 million, Phase 2: USD 45 million). - Construction Location: Lot A17.1, C1 Road, Thanh Thanh Cong Industrial Park, An Hoa Commune, Trang Bang District, Tay Ninh Province. - Project Area: 100,183 m2. - Project Products: Various types of DTY yarn, including recycled yarn, high-value-added specialty yarns, and other fiber types. - Current Project Status: - Construction: The plant structure has been completed.
+The surrounding infrastructure is being finalized and is expected to be completed soon. - Machinery and Equipment for Production: All POY and DTY machines, auxiliary systems, and the automated warehouse have been fully installed and are operating at 100% stability.
+Unitex has entered the trial production phase and is currently processing for CENTURY. - Construction Approval and Fire Prevention System: The final approval from the relevant authorities is expected by Q2/2025. - Total Capital Contribution to the Subsidiary (Unitex Corporation) as of the end of 2024: VND 522,000,000,000.

-STOCK VIEW AND INVESTOR RELATION
+7 STOCK VIEW AND INVESTOR RELATION